 Step 5.
 Wash and peel the skin off of the mango.
 Cut the mango meat into a chewable size, ½ x 2 inches.

 - Each mango has its level of sourness and sweetness, depending on a few factors outside our control.
 It's essential to adjust the final flavors of your salad at the end.
-Use sugar, fish sauce, and lime/lemon juice for your final mango salad adjustment.
+Adjust your final mango salad with sugar, fish sauce, and lime/lemon juice.

 FAQs and Expert Tips